cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^abs2a-] (RFC 1951) [^abs2b-]

 [^abs2b-]: can work well for CBOR encoded data items, their disadvantage is
-    that the recipient needs to decompress the compressed form to make use of the data.
+    that the recipient needs to decompress the compressed form before it can make use of the data.

 [^abs3-]